 Providing accessibility guidance, policy interpretation, and consultative support on system-wide accessible technology and IT procurement and implementation decisions.

-Participating in system-wide accessible technology planning initiatives with groups such as STAC and ETAG (Education Technology Advisory Group).
+Participating in system-wide accessible technology planning initiatives with groups such as STAC and Education Technology Advisory Group(ETAG).

 Disseminating information about best practices, recommendations, and changes to accessible IT policy and law to the CTC system.